oppia/oppia-web-developer-docs/Instructions-for-editing-roles-or-actions.md

    2. Check _ROLE_ACTIONS and [remove all unique actions](#removing-existing-action) allocated to the given role.
    3. Remove the role entry from ROLE_ACTIONS
 3. Open feconf.py and delete the ROLE_ID* variable corresponding to the given role.
-4. Run backend test corresponding to role changes python -m scripts.run_backend_tests --test_target=core.domain.role_services_test.
+4. Run backend test corresponding to role changes python -m scripts.run_backend_tests --test_targets=core.domain.role_services_test.
 5. Manually test the changes
    1. Roles and actions visualizer should not show the given [role and associated unique actions](#roles-and-actions-visualizer).